jhumelsine/jhumelsine.github.io/_posts/2024-07-22-yuri-evaluator.md

 We ran the test in Eclipse, and it passed.
 Sweet.
 His IDE had JUnit.
 I was going to see if [Test-Driven Development TBD](https://jhumelsine.github.io/2024/07/15/tdd.html#test-driven-development) (TDD) would work for him.

 # Test-Driven Development
-I’ll recreate test and code examples of what we did, but this was four and a half years ago.
+I’ll recreate test and code examples of what we did for this blog, but this was four and a half years ago.
 I don’t have access to the software artifacts for details.
 My memory is a bit fuzzy so this will be a memoir of that evening.

 The assignment suggests that the evaluation returns a `float`, but the examples suggest an `int`.
 I’ll stick with `int` in my examples here.
 I’m also going to take some liberties with the read-only datastore.
 My examples will not include the arrays.